bleonardb3/DS_POT_08-30/README.md

 1. [Lab-5](Lab-5) - In this lab, you will use SparkML in Watson Studio to run simulated travel data through a machine learning algorithm, automatically tune the algorithm, and load the data into a DB2 Warehouse database.

-1. [Lab-6](Lab-6) -In this lab, you will use IBM's Watson Machine Learning GUI to train, evaluate, and deploy a Watson Machine Learning model based on the trafficking datasets.
-You will then deploy a web application that calls the Watson Machine Learning model.
+1. [Lab-6](Lab-6) -This lab consists of two parts.
+The first part will demonstrate the new and exciting AutoAI capability to build and deploy an optimized model based on the trafficking data sets.
+The second part will deploy an application using the IBM Cloud DevOps toolchain that will invoke the deployed model to predict the human trafficking risk.

 1. [Lab-7](Lab-7) -This lab will use the MNIST computer vision data set to train a convolutional neural network (CNN) model to recognize handwritten digits.
 The Watson Studio neural network flow editor, Watson Studio experiment builder and the Watson Machine Learning component will be used to build, train, save, deploy, and test the model.